Point of sail: Close-hauled

 A sailing craft is said to be sailing close-hauled when its sails are trimmed in tightly and are acting substantially like a wing, relying on lift to propel the craft forward on a course as close to the wind as the sail can provide lift.
 This point of sail lets the sailing craft travel upwind, diagonally to the wind direction.

 The smaller the angle between the direction of the true wind and the course of the sailing craft, the higher the craft is said to point.
 A craft that can point higher or sail faster upwind is said to be more weatherly.
 Pinching occurs as a craft's point of sail approaches the no-go zone and its speed falls off sharply.

 Sailing to windward

 In order to sail upwind, sailing craft must zig-zag across the direction of the oncoming wind, called beating to windward.
-The higher a vessel that can point into the wind, the shorter its "course made good" to an upwind destination.
+The higher that a vessel can point into the wind, the shorter its "course made good" to an upwind destination.
 Beating upwind, a vessel alternates between having the wind come on the port and starboard sides (the port and starboard tack).
 Changing from one tack to the other, by steering through the wind direction, is called tacking, or going about.